Skip to main content

 Objective

 Edit an existing figure document for a site in EnviroAutomate.
-The edit page allows you to update figure details, design figures using the built-in Figure Generator, upload PDF documents, publish revisions, and create new revisions of published figures.
+The edit page lets you update figure details, design figures using the built-in Figure Generator, upload PDF documents, publish revisions, and create new revisions of published figures.

 Key Steps